Haxey: Community

 Haxey, previously the capital of the Isle of Axholme, was destroyed by fire in 1741.

-The town's Grade I listed Anglican parish church, dedicated to St Nicholas, originates from the 12th and 13th centuries.
-It is of mainly Perpendicular Gothic style.
+The town's Grade I listed Anglican parish church, dedicated to Saint Nicholas, originates from the 12th and 13th centuries.
+It mainly consists of Perpendicular Gothic architecture.
 The tower is of three stages, with an embattled parapet.
 Piers of the north arcade are Norman, and those of the south, with the chancel arch and chantry chapel, mainly Early English.

 Haxey has a Church of England primary school and a private day nursery.

-The town contains three public houses, The Duke William, The Loco and The King's Arms, two convenience stores, a doctor's surgery, and a local estate agency.
-Lincolnshire Co-op opened a £1.2 million store in 2013 to some local opposition over loss of town character and other businesses.
+The town contains three public houses, The Duke William, The Loco, and The King's Arms, two convenience stores, a doctor's surgery, and a local estate agency.
+Lincolnshire Co-op opened a £1.2 million store in 2013 to some local opposition over the loss of town character and other businesses.
 In 2018, an application was submitted to demolish the Duke William pub – which was subsequently revised to retain the frontage of the historic building housing the pub.

 Thomas Buckle was born here in 1886.
 He is known throughout the area as the original champion of the Haxey Hood.
 There is a plaque in the local pub The King's Arms dedicated to his efforts, as well as a small charity-run museum located near the church, the site of his original home.

+Demographics

+According to the 2021 Census, the population of the town was recorded at 4,485 which makes it one of the most populous settlements on the Isle of Axholme.
+The demographic makeup of the town was recorded at 98.2% White British, followed by 1% British Asian, 0.5% Mixed Race and 0.3% Black British and other ethnics.
+Christianity is the largest practiced religion in the town at 66.3%, with irreligious at 32.5% and Islam at 0.7%.
+Other religions and faiths were recorded at less than 0.5% of the population of the town.

 Transport

 Haxey is served by buses provided by Isle Coaches, Stagecoach Buses and First South Yorkshire which give the town services to towns like Doncaster, Scunthorpe and Epworth.
 The town was served by three railway stations.
 The central one was Haxey Town on the Axholme Joint Railway which ran from Goole to Lincoln via a connecting spur to the Doncaster to Lincoln Line.
-The station closed to passengers in 1933 and the line closing to freight and excursion services in 1956.
+The station closed to passengers in 1933 and the line closed to freight and excursion services in 1956.
 The site forms a trail between Belton and Haxey.
 Another station was opened north on the Doncaster to Lincoln Line on the outskirts of the town.
 It closed in 1933 too.
 However, the other station named Haxey and Epworth closed in 1964 lasting longer than the previous stations.
-The nearest mainline stations are now in the nearby town of Crowle and Gainsborough Lea Road.
+The nearest mainline stations are now in the nearby towns of Crowle and Gainsborough Lea Road.